 Collective fashion psychology group Atelier Theory were awarded Bronze at the finale.
 Zoe Shaughnessy, Guilherme Campello, Michelle Muirhead and Pak Chiu are all course mates on MSc Applied Psychology in Fashion and have previously gained experience in multiple different disciplines.
 The group said they wanted to offer a “fresh perspective on the consultancy model by rooting our research in psychological underpinnings, which is the study of human behaviour.”
-Psychology within the field of fashion is still a relatively new and gray subject, Atelier Theory told the judges they have a very niche market at the moment but she this as an area with tremendous growth potentials as the industry slowly addresses sustainability and ethics.
+Psychology within the field of fashion is still a relatively new and grey subject, Atelier Theory told the judges they have a very niche market at the moment but she this as an area with tremendous growth potentials as the industry slowly addresses sustainability and ethics.
 The team was awarded £1,500 for finishing Bronze, the judges also said they expect them to eventually be millionaires because of their idea but suggested it needed a little more contextualising to make it a fully functioning business idea.

 - More information on BA (Hons) Fashion Contour, MSc International Fashion Management and MSc Applied Psychology in Fashion

 - LCF is Global